Kadazan people: Background and origin

-Following attempts' to use the Kadazan term as the sole term to represent the Dusunic identity and subsequent Kadazanisation, a dispute then arise with the entire Dusun community over the ethnic term.
-The following year, in 1967, the United Sabah Dusun Association (USDA) was formed as the sole representation for the entire Dusuns to distinguish them from the Kadazans.
-The two main indigenous ethnics have been separated through two representations since then: the Kadazan and the Dusun.
-Through mediation and finally under the efforts of Chief Minister Joseph Pairin Kitingan, both the KCA and the USDA indigenous ethnic representation were merged into a single entity called the Kadazan Dusun Cultural Association (KDCA) in 1989.
+Following attempts at using the term "Kadazan" as the sole term to represent the Dusunic identity and the subsequent "Kadazanisation", a dispute then arose within the Dusun community over its opposition to the ethnic term.
+The following year, in 1967, the United Sabah Dusun Association (USDA) was formed as the sole representative body for all the Dusun as a way to distinguish themselves from the Kadazan.
+Thereafter, the two major indigenous ethnic groups have separated with two representative bodies, further emphasising the terms "Kadazan" and "Dusun".
+Through mediation and, finally, under the efforts of Chief Minister Joseph Pairin Kitingan, both the KCA and the USDA were merged into a single representative body called the Kadazan Dusun Cultural Association (KDCA) in 1989.